Terminology | Description & Examples |

 ---|---|

 Asset class | 3 common asset classes are: 1.
 Debt: Umbrella term for all financial products that are based on borrowing.
 2. Equity: Ownership of a business and the risk it brings, either directly (through stocks) or indirectly (through mutual funds).
-3. Real assets: Can be physically seen. |
+3. Real assets: Can be physically seen.
+Gold and Real estates fall into this category. |

 Bombay Stock Exchange (BSE) | In context of India |